-Medications administered, other than orally, may only be administered by a registered nurse or licensed practical nurse.
 No prescribed medication will be administered by injection by staff except when a student is susceptible to a predetermined, life-endangering situation.
-The parent will submit a written statement which grants a staff member the authority to act according to the specific written orders and supporting directions provided by licensed health professional prescribing within his or her prescriptive authority (e.g., medication administered to counteract a reaction to a bee sting).
+The parent will submit a written statement which grants a staff member the authority to act according to the specific written orders and supporting directions provided by licensed health professional prescribing within his or her prescriptive authority (e.g., medication administered to counteract a reaction to an insect sting).
 Such medication will be administered by staff trained by the supervising registered nurse to administer such an injection.
+See Policy 3420 Anaphylaxis Prevention and Response.